-A significant social change was Marius' creation of a professional army: giving the plebeians a new hope through a basic military salary, a cut of the booty and eventually a pension including a small parcel of land.
-It is hardly surprising that by the time of emperor Nero this growing plebeian army came to hold the knife by the handle in nominating the emperors, starting with claudius and Nero but most noticeably after Nero’s fall during the year of the four emperors and the nomination of Vespasian.
+A significant social change was the creation of a professional army by General Marius.
+This gave the plebeians a new hope through a basic military salary, a cut of the booty and eventually a pension including a small parcel of land.
+It is hardly surprising that by the time of emperor Nero this growing Roman army made of Plebeians came to hold the knife by the handle in nominating the emperors, starting with Claudius but most noticeably after Nero’s fall during the year of the four emperors and the nomination of Vespasian and many later emperors.

-Sure enough, Sulla a former lieutenant of Marius' returned with his legions from successful war campaigns in the east against Athens and Mithridates.
+The crisis of the Roman Republic deepened when Sulla, a former lieutenant of Marius, returned with his legions from successful war campaigns in the east against Athens and Mithridates.
 He led a counter-coup and told the people of Rome that things were now going to go “as they ought to”.
-Shadowing Marius, Sulla decided to "purge" Rome of all potential enemies and ex allies of Marius.
-Tens of thousands of Italians were killed.
-Sulla had long lists of "wanted" persons and whoever killed a proscribed person would receive a reward.
+Shadowing Marius, Sulla decided to purge Rome of all potential enemies and ex allies of Marius.
+Thousands of Italians were killed.
+Sulla had long proscription lists of wanted persons and offered rewards for their killing.
 It is said that a little short of 5000 citizens of Rome were killed.

-At this time Caesar was approximately 18 years old and given the family ties and allegiances already mentioned you can see how he was soon added to Sulla’s lists of proscribed persons.
+At this time Julius Caesar was approximately 18 years old and given his family ties to Marius he was soon added to Sulla’s proscription lists.
 However he was fortunate enough that friends interceded for him and Sulla had the young man spared saying something along the lines of “In that boy there is many a Marius”.

 Sulla later resigned dictatorship having first managed to bring power back into the hands of the senate and nobles for whom unfortunately there was little respect at this time.

-To add to the troubles Lusitania (now Portugal) also rebelled and happily accepted Quintus Sertorius a former supporter of Marius as their general.
+To add to the troubles Lusitania (now Portugal) also rebelled and happily accepted Quintus Sertorius, a former supporter of Marius, as their general.
 Sertorius was joined by many exiled Romans, he made friends with the Gauls and even with the powerful pirates of the Mediterranean.
-In exchange he freely tought and gave these peoples the benefits of the Roman way: schools for the young and military training for the adults.
+In exchange he freely taught and gave these peoples the benefits of the Roman way: Schools for the young and military training for the adults.
 He became so strong that the Romans began to believe they had completely lost control of the Iberian peninsula.
 They sent a general called Pompey to fight him but that never came to be because Sertorius was murdered by his own allies’ jealousy.

 Last but not least within Italy itself there was a great revolt and war with the Gladiators in southern Italy.
 Many have heard of Spartacus who with some 150,000 gladiators and allies managed to defeat the Romans in several pitched battles.
 The Gladiators drove south and bargained with the pirates to be taken across to Sicily.